 Meanwhile, our research partners at The Genome Analysis Centre have released new genetic data in the effort to combat ash dieback.

-Chalara dieback of ash is a serious disease of ash trees caused by a fungus called Chalara fraxinea (C. fraxinea), including its sexual stage, Hymenoscyphus pseudoalbidus (H. pseudoalbidus).
+Chalara dieback of ash, also known as ash dieback, is a serious disease of ash trees caused by a fungus called Chalara fraxinea (C. fraxinea), including its sexual stage, Hymenoscyphus pseudoalbidus (H. pseudoalbidus).
 The disease causes leaf loss and crown dieback in affected trees, and is usually fatal.

 The Joint Nature Conservation Council (JNCC) in January 2014 published reports of studies into the potential ecological impact of Chalara ash dieback in the UK, and on the options for long-term monitoring of its impacts on biodiversity.

-Chalara fraxinea is especially destructive of common ash (Fraxinus excelsior), including its ‘Pendula’ ornamental variety.
+Chalara fraxinea is especially destructive of common or European ash (Fraxinus excelsior), including its ‘Pendula’ ornamental variety.
 Narrow-leaved ash (Fraxinus angustifolia) is also susceptible.
-It is particularly destructive of young ash plants, and can kill them within one growing season of symptoms becoming visible.

 Local spread, up to some tens of miles, may be by wind.
 Over longer distances the risk of disease spread is most likely to be through the movement of diseased ash plants.
 Movement of logs or unsawn wood from infected trees might also be a pathway for the disease, although this is considered to be a low risk.